-Forensic psychiatry in Cologne-Porz: behind walls and dangers!
+Forensic Psychiatry in Cologne-Porz: Behind walls and dangers!

 Erfahren Sie mehr über die forensische Psychiatrie in Köln-Porz, ihre Architektur, Patientenstruktur und aktuelle Herausforderungen.

-Forensic psychiatry in Cologne-Porz: behind walls and dangers!
+Forensic Psychiatry in Cologne-Porz: Behind walls and dangers!

 The challenges in treatment